Navibuild/Ponder-Color-Flood/README.md

 Solves the daily game: starting from the top-left cell, a greedy heuristic repeatedly grows the captured region by choosing the most popular color among the currently adjacent cells until the whole board is one color.

 Current algorithms available:
-chain_theory():  greedy, chooses the most frequent adjacent color at each step.
-Fast, but not guaranteed optimal.
+solver("Greedy"): Greedy, chooses the most frequent adjacent color at each step.
+Fast, but not guaranteed optimal. solver("IDA*"): IDA* or Iterative Deepening A* over a region graph, using shortest-path-to-farthest-region to find the true optimal move count.

 Upcoming algorithms:
-a_star(): IDA* or Iterative Deepening A* over a region graph, using shortest-path-to-farthest-region to hopefully find true optimal move count, then benchmarking the greedy heuristic and future solvers against it.
+Beam search, plain A*, and MCTS

 Requirements:
 pip install -r requirements.txt